-The School District reported cash equivalents of \$634,932.01 in Georgia Fund 1, a local government investment pool, which is included in the cash balances above.
+The School District reported cash equivalents of \$998,098.91 in Georgia Fund 1, a local government investment pool, which is included in the cash balances above.
 Georgia Fund 1 is not registered with the SEC as an investment company and does not operate in a manner consistent with the SEC's Rule 2a-7 of the Investment Company Act of 1940.
 The investment is valued at the pool's share price, \$1.00 per share, which approximates fair value.
 The pool is an AAAf rated investment pool by Standard and Poor's.
 The weighted average maturity of Georgia Fund 1 may not exceed 60 days.
-The weighted average maturity for Georgia Fund 1 on June 30, 2020 was 38 days.
+The weighted average maturity for Georgia Fund 1 on June 30, 2021 was 36 days.

 Georgia Fund 1, administered by the State of Georgia, Office of the State Treasurer, is not required to be categorized since the School District did not own any specific identifiable securities in the pool.
 The investment policy of the State of Georgia, Office of the State Treasurer for the Georgia Fund 1, does not provide for investment in derivatives or similar investments.
-Additional information on the Georgia Fund 1 is disclosed in the State of Georgia Annual Comprehensive Financial Report.
-This audit can be obtained from the Georgia Department of Audits and Accounts at www.audits.ga.gov/SGD/CAFR.html.
+Additional information on the Georgia Fund 1 is disclosed in the State of Georgia Annual Comprehensive Financial Report, which is publicly available at https://sao.georgia.gov/statewide-reporting/acfr.